mc-sdn/MOCS/README.md

 ### Example

-In the example below, we verify the loop-freedom property: "*a packet should never come back to the same switch*" for the MAC learning application in a 3-switches-3-hosts acyclic topology (see topo1.pdf).
+In the example below, we verify the loop-freedom property: "*a packet should never come back to the same switch*" for the MAC learning application in a 3-switches-3-hosts acyclic topology (see `Dataplane topologies/ML-StatelessFW.pdf`).
 Formally, see line 19 in por.q.

 ```sh
 ./verifyta -d -S1 -u  ML33.xml por.q